Troopy Build Series: LandCruiser 78-Series Overlander

 Water System, Shower and 12-volt Water Heater

-The water system on the Troopy is designed to allow us to have access to clean drinking water and hot showers.
-The shower is accessible via the Gullwing, which is behind the driver’s side door, we opted for a Drifta Gullwing, which was easy to install and has so far been awesome.
-However, we did have a minor leak via one of the corner welds, which a small blob of silicon fixed.
+The water system on the Troopy is designed to give us access to clean drinking water and hot showers.
+The shower is accessible via the Gullwing, behind the driver’s side door.
+We opted for a Drifta Gullwing, which was easy to install and has so far been awesome.
+However, we did have a minor leak via one of the corner welds, which was fixed with a small blob of silicon.

-To store the clean water we opted for a 90L underslung water tank, which is mounted to the floor.
-The tank is shaped to go around the rear prop shaft and the hand brake cable is routed through the tank.
+To store the clean water, we opted for a 90L underslung water tank mounted to the floor.
+The tank is shaped to go around the rear prop shaft, and the hand brake cable is routed through it.

 The water system has two circuits, one for clean potable water and the other for non-potable water.
 Check out the complete water system installation here.